Back to all

 What's the Difference Between a Gross Lease and a Net Lease?

-When negotiating that business lease, it's imperative to know what type of lease your landlord is proposing, because that will determine what your final monthly costs are going to be.
-By the time you add in the various expenses - maintenance, taxes, common area costs, gas and utilities, etc - you may find that the cost of leasing the space is more than your reevenues can support.
+Most commercial leases will fall into one of several categories - gross, double net, triple net and absolute triple net lease.
+The form of lease will determine what your final monthly costs are going to be.
+By the time you add in the various expenses - maintenance, taxes, common area costs, gas and utilities, etc - you may find that the cost of leasing the space is more than your revenues can support.

-Triple Net Lease: The triple net lease (also known as a net net net lease) is a leasing arrangement in which the tenant pays not only the rent but also the costs of building maintenance, insurance and property taxes, and structural and roof repairs and maintenance.
+The triple net lease (also known as a net net net lease) is a leasing arrangement in which the tenant pays not only the rent but also the costs of building maintenance, insurance and property taxes.
 This type of lease is often used for warehouses and manufacturing facilities.

-Absolute Triple Net Lease: This form of lease places the heaviest burden on the tenant.
-An absolute triple net lease includes everything that a triple net lease does, but the tenant is also responsible for covering any additional expenses relating to the property that are not included in triple net leases.
+The absolute triple net lease places the heaviest burden on the tenant.
+An absolute triple net lease includes everything that a triple net lease does, but the tenant is also responsible for covering any additional expenses relating to the property that are not included in triple net leases, such as structural and roof repairs and maintenance.
 The landlord has no financial or managerial responsibilities with respect to the tenancy, and is only responsible for making mortgage payments on the land and paying its own income tax.

-Percentage Lease: Percentage leases are widely used for shopping center tenants.
+Percentage leases are widely used for shopping center tenants.
 The rent is calculated as either:

 1. a percentage of gross sales;